wpsimon09/Foo-Bar-Testing/README.md

 > **And**: User fills in the create form without filling in the required field

 > **And**: User will be asked to filled in the required fields

+### How we will test it

+---
+### Feature test
+> Happy path

+- create a new user using factory
+- set response to be acting as a newly created user
+- make a post request to the ``/foos`` which will trigger ``store`` method inside foos controller
+  - request body will be what would user enter to form when creating a new foo in GUI
+- we will check if the request status is _302_
+- we will check if the session has no erros
+- we will check if the database contains our newly created foo

+> Unhappy path

+- create a new user using factory
+- set response to be acting as a newly created user
+- make a post request to the ``/foos`` which will trigger ``stroe`` method inside foos controller
+    - request body will be what would user enter to form when creating a new foo in GUI but with required filed empty and number field as string
+- we will check if session has errors on bar and happiness

+### Unit tests

+> Foo model isHappy method

+this method should return true or false when happiness of given foo is bigger or equal to 10

+**How to test it**

+_For true_

+- create a new foo with the happiness value of 20
+- check if the method returns true

+_For false_

+- create a new foo with the happiness value of 2
+- check if the method returns false

+> Are foo model functions returning right views

+**How to test it**

+For _create, index, show_

+- create a new user
+- set response to be acting as user
+- make a get request to the appropriate route
+- and check if the returned view is what you expect it to be

+>**NOTE**: during show you have to create a new foo and pass it to the get request as well

+For _404/ non existent page_

+- create a new user
+- set reponse to be acting as user
+- make a get reqest to some wierd url
+- check if the status of response if 404

+## Showcase that git push will trigger tests